jasonmpittman/research-ideas/research-ideas-2017.md

 What features would a game engine need to be used as a situated learning platform for teaching advanced mathematics?

 To what extent do students use syllabus defined learning outcomes to measure self-efficacy in learning during undergraduate coursework?

+#### Week 2
+What are the differences in how students perceive volume of homework assignments in an online synchronous course compared to a traditional on-campus course?

+How do students perception of self-efficacy in discrete mathematics homework assignments compare to actual grades on the same assignments?